- As popular as it is, Google Chrome is not flawless. In fact, many users reported that YouTube videos freeze on Google Chrome.

 - Users who prefer not to reset the browser can manually disable extensions by entering chrome://extensions in the URL bar.
 Then toggle the button off for each extension on that tab.

 The above resolutions will often fix YouTube video playback in Chrome.
-However, remember that users can also utilize alternative browsers that might provide more reliable YouTube playback.
-Firefox, Opera, Edge, and Vivaldi are among the best alternatives to Chrome.
+However, remember that users can also utilize alternative browsers that might provide more reliable YouTube playback such as Opera.